 The Appeals Board, consisting of the Vice President of Instructional and Student Services, Vice President of Administration and Operations, and one student officer from a campus student organization, shall hear and act on appeals only.
 The function of the Appeals Board is to consider all sides and all testimony/evidence and to render a decision on the appeal.
-The Dean of Instruction will serve as the Chairperson of the Appeals Board and will be responsible for appointing Board members, scheduling, and conducting the appeal and informing the student of the Board's decision.
-The Dean of Instruction's secretary shall serve as recorder for the appeal.
+The Vice President of Instructional and Student Services will serve as the Chairperson of the Appeals Board and will be responsible for appointing Board members, scheduling, and conducting the appeal and informing the student of the Board's decision.
+The Vice President of Instructional and Student Services secretary shall serve as recorder for the appeal.